kguerre/EatDaBurgerDaSequel/README.md

-# EatDaBurger
+# EatDaBurgerDa Sequel

 ### Overview

-In this assignment, we created a burger logger using MySQL, Node, Express, Handlebars, and ORMs.
+In this assignment, we created a burger logger using MySQL, Node, Express, Handlebars, and Sequelize.

 ### Application